 7 Types of Insurance Your Nonprofit Organization Needs

 Even if your organization isn’t out to generate profit, it still needs to protect its assets, employees, and volunteers to fulfill its mission.
 Your nonprofit is a unique entity, and you need tailored insurance for your particular needs.
-However, several types of insurance are commonly used in nonprofits and worth consideration.
+However, there are several common types of insurance your nonprofit needs to consider.

 Directors and Officers Liability Insurance (D&O)